- Trek the "W" in Torres del Paine National Park

 After arriving at the Punta Arenas Airport, catch a bus bound for Puerto Natales.
 This trip will take about five hours (depending on congestion at the border), and along the way, you'll get your first glimpses of the Patagonian Pampas.
 If you're lucky, you may spot some of the local wildlife, including guanaco and nandu.

-Upon arrival, settle into your accommodation and then head to the Dittmar Adventures office for a trip briefing, where you'll be able to ask any last-minute questions as well as pick up all of your tickets and vouchers for the next few days' adventures.
+Upon arrival, settle into your accommodation and then head to the Dittmar Adventures office for a trip briefing, where you'll be able to ask any last-minute questions and pick up all of your tickets and vouchers for the next few days' adventures.

 The small port city of Puerto Natales is the main base for excursions into Torres del Paine National Park.
 It's far less touristic than many other Patagonian hubs and thus retains its air of small-town tranquility.
-Enjoy the town's simple pleasures, like strolling its waterfront promenade, which sits on the Ultima Esperanza Sound.
+Enjoy the town's simple pleasures, like strolling its waterfront promenade, which sits on the Seno Última Esperanza.
 Facing north from here, you'll see the peaks of Cerro Benitez and Cerro Toro, and the view is phenomenal at sunset.
 After your walk, check out one of the numerous restaurant options in town.

 Day 2: Admire the Famous Granite Towers [W Trek Day 1]

 Arrive at the Laguna Amarga main entrance and register yourself with the park office.
-Then it's a quick shuttle ride to the Las Torres sector where you'll check-in and leave your heavier bags before trekking up the mountain.
-From here, you'll hike up Mount Almirante Nieto, which features stunning views of the Asencio Valley and Lake Nordenskjöld.
+Then, it's a quick shuttle ride to the Las Torres sector, where you'll check in and leave your heavier bags before trekking up the mountain.
+From here, you'll hike up Mount Almirante Nieto, which features incredible views of the Asencio Valley and Lago Nordenskjöld.
 After two hours of hiking, you'll reach Refugio Chileno, an excellent spot for lunch or a rest.